sections in the article

 • Customer service

-Dynamic data model— the attributes and relationships between data structures in real time.
-As opposed to a static model that represents just one point in time, dynamic models continuously refine data and make integration of new data simple and scalable.
+Dynamic data model— the attributes and relationships between data structures in real-time.
+As opposed to a static model that represents just one point in time, dynamic models continuously refine data and make the integration of new data simple and scalable.